khalil5754/khalil5754.github.io/_posts/2022-10-23-your-new-blog-post.md

 # Granger Causality and Cross-correlation in Python: Determining if the VIX Index is a Reliable Predictor of Foreign Direct Investment in Canada

 I've heard from some people that data scientists shouldn't be calling themselves "scientists".
 Everytime I've heard this, I've respectfully disagreed.
-Someone doesn't have to be wearing a lab coat surrounded by beakers and graduated cylinders to be considered a scientists.
+Someone doesn't have to be wearing a lab coat surrounded by beakers and graduated cylinders to be considered a scientist.
 What is a scientist but a professional who uses the scientific method to prove or disprove hypotheses?
-In this post, I'll be showing how data science _is_ a science, by using the scientific method to test our hypothesis: that VIX serves as a predictor of FDI.
+In this post, I'll be showing how data science _is_ a science by using the scientific method to test our hypothesis: that the VIX index serves as a predictor of FDI.
 The null hypothesis, then, is that there is evidence that VIX does not "cause" FDI.

 ## VIX and FDI Causality Analysis